Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 **Keep in mind once again, if You use dot product, one-dimesion matrix need to be thought of as column vector.**

-in the case of dot producnt with column vector which is placed on firt element,
+in the case of dot producnt with column vector which is placed on firt element.

 $$
 \vec a^T\cdot\ (matrix\ or\ colum vector)